-Interest expense for the Total Property Portfolio decreased approximately \$6.1 million for the three months ended March 31, 2008 compared to 2007.
-The decrease is due to (1) the repayment of outstanding mortgage debt in connection with the sale of Democracy Center in August 2007, which decreased interest expense by \$1.7 million, (2) the repayment of our mortgage for Reston Corporate Center, 504, 506, 508 and 510 Carnegie Center and Embarcadero Center Three, which decreased interest expense by approximately of \$3.7 million, and (3) an increase in capitalized interest costs which, resulted in a decrease of interest expense of approximately \$6.0 million.
-These decreases were offset by (1) an increase of approximately \$2.5 million related to interest paid on our \$862.5 million unsecured exchangeable senior notes issued in the first quarter of 2007 at an effective per annum interest rate of 3.438% and (2) an increase of approximately \$3.5 million related to the acquisition of Kingstowne Towne Center on March 30, 2007 as well as the consolidation of our 505 9th Street joint venture property due to the involvement we now have because the property is operating and the partial placement in-service of our South of Market development project, (3) a net increase of approximately \$1.8 million related to the refinancing of 599 Lexington Avenue through a new mortgage of approximately \$750 million, the net proceeds from which were used to repay the \$225 million draw on our Unsecured Line of Credit and repay the mortgage loan collateralized by Times Square Tower.
-The remaining decrease is attributable to scheduled loan amortization on our outstanding debt.
+Interest expense for the Total Property Portfolio decreased approximately \$15.3 million for the six months ended June 30, 2008 compared to 2007.
+The decrease is primarily due to (1) the repayment of outstanding mortgage debt in connection with the sale of Democracy Center in August 2007, which decreased interest expense by \$3.4 million, (2) the repayment of our mortgages for the Prudential Center, Reston Corporate Center, 504, 506, 508 and 510 Carnegie Center and Embarcadero Center Four, which decreased interest expense by an aggregate of approximately \$1.9 million, and (3) an increase in capitalized interest costs, which resulted in a decrease of interest expense of approximately \$8.6 million.
+These decreases were offset by (1) an increase of approximately \$2.6 million related to interest paid on our \$862.5 million nescured exchangeable senior notes issued in the first quarter of 2007 at an effective per annum interest rate of 3.438% and (2) an increase of approximately \$7.0 million related to the acquisition of Kingstowne Towne Center on March 30, 2007, the consolidation of our 505 9th Street joint venture property due to the involvement we now have because the property is operating and the partial placement in-service of our South of Market development project, (3) a net increase of approximately \$1.8 million related to the refinancing of 599 Lexington Avenue with a new mortgage of approximately \$750 million, the net proceeds from which were used to repay the \$225 million draw on our Unsecured Line of Credit and repay the mortgage loan collateralized by Times Square Tower.
+The remaining decrease is attributable to scheduled loan amortization on our our scheduled loan and the partial placement in the proceeds from which were used to repay the \$225 million draw on our Unsecured Line of Credit and repay the mortgage loan collateralized by Times Square Tower.
+The remaining decrease is attributable to scheduled loan amortization of the proceeds from the proceeds from the proceeds from the proceeds from the proced